laidav/hubfx/packages/hubfx/README.md

 - # 2023 08 06 (Sat)

 1. UPDATE reducer for async validation

-  - update sync validate so that valid status should be false if there are any controls or child controls validating
+  - parent sources should also be validating if a child control is validating

-  - update forms reducer to check handleAsyncValidate and syncValidate together

   - on validation success
     - set validation key to false
     - sync validation to ensure validation field is correct

 # TODOS